mennlo/grappling-games/games/standing/front-headlock-control.md

 ## Coaching Points
 For controlling players:
 - Keep your chest heavy on your partner's head and upper back
-- Experiment with different hand positions (gable grip, figure-four, RNC grip) to find what works best
 - Use your hip position to maintain control and prevent your partner from standing up

 For defending players: